danielvartan/logoactions/README.md

 ## Overview

-This repository provides [GitHub Actions](https://github.com/features/actions) workflows for running [NetLogo](https://ccl.northwestern.edu/netlogo/) simulations in CI/CD environments.
+This repository provides [GitHub Actions](https://github.com/features/actions) workflows for running [NetLogo](https://ccl.northwestern.edu/netlogo/) simulations.
 You can use it to automate testing and execution of NetLogo models within GitHub workflows.

-Currently, this repository includes only the [`setup-netlogo`](setup/action.yaml) action, which installs NetLogo on the runner machine.
-See the [`examples`](examples) directory for usage examples in your workflows.
+Currently, the repository includes only the [`setup-netlogo`](setup/action.yaml) action, which installs NetLogo on the runner machine.
+See the [`examples`](examples) directory for workflow examples.
+You can also see `setup-netlogo` in action by checking out this repository's [workflow runs](https://github.com/danielvartan/netlogo-actions/actions) page.

-This action can also be integrated with [Quarto](https://quarto.org/) using the [`logolink`](https://github.com/danielvartan/logolink) R package for more advanced workflows.
+This action can also be integrated with [Quarto](https://quarto.org/) using the [`logolink`](https://danielvartan.github.io/logolink/) R package for more advanced workflows.
 See [`netlogo-check`](https://github.com/danielvartan/netlogo-check) for an example of such integration.

 > If you find this project useful, please consider giving it a star! &nbsp; [![GitHub Repository Stars](https://img.shields.io/github/stars/danielvartan/netlogo-actions)](https://github.com/danielvartan/netlogo-actions/)